f0ckmyduck/Logicism/glossary.md

 explanation, reasoning or assumptions are not finished yet.

 __Possible solution__:
 Could be one of the solutions to the problems above.
-It has to atleast fix one of the problems.
+It has to at least fix one of the problems.